Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: New methods for the third observing run

-A new approach developed during the later part of the O3 run, which will be described in detail in Villa-Ortega et al.\ (2021, in preparation), uses the chirp mass recovered by the search pipeline as input, and implicitly assumes a uniform density of candidate signals over the plane of component masses $m_1$, $m_2$ (between given limits).
-Constraining the chirp mass to be within a confidence interval around a point estimate derived from the search template determines an allowed region in the $m_1$--$m_2$ plane; we then estimate the probability that a candidate belongs to each CBC source category to be directly proportional to the area of the allowed region satisfying the criteria for the given category.
-The output of the method for a given event is a list of probabilities $\left\{P_{\rm BNS},P_{\rm NSBH},P_{\rm MG},P_{\rm BBH} \right\}$ summing to unity.
+A new approach developed during the later part of the O3 run, which will be described in detail in Villa-Ortega et al.\ (2022, in preparation), uses the chirp mass recovered by the search pipeline as input, and implicitly assumes a uniform density of candidate signals over the plane of component masses $m_1$, $m_2$.
+These source-frame masses are constrained to the interval $1\,\Msun < m < 45\,\Msun$, where the lower bound is the lower limit on the template bank mass space described in the Section \ref{ssec:bank}, and the upper bound is chosen based on BBH population studies up to the first half of the third observing run, O3a \citep{LIGOScientific:2018jsj,LIGOScientific:2020kqk}.
+Constraining the chirp mass to be within a confidence interval around a point estimate derived from the search template determines an allowed region in the $m_1$--$m_2$ plane; we then estimate the probability that a candidate belongs to each source category to be directly proportional to the area of the allowed region satisfying the criteria for the given category.\footnote{Systems with chirp masses outside the considered limits are assumed to be BNS if they lie below the minimum value, and BBH if they are above the maximum.} The output of the method for a given event is a list of probabilities $\left\{P_{\rm BNS},P_{\rm NSBH},P_{\rm MG},P_{\rm BBH} \right\}$ summing to unity.

 To compute these areas we require accurate estimates of the candidate chirp mass in the source frame, thus we apply a correction for the bias caused by cosmological redshift.
-For this correction we use estimates of the luminosity distance and its uncertainty derived from the effective distances \citep{Allen:2005fk} of the trigger(s) comprising the event:
+For this correction we use estimates of the luminosity distance and its uncertainty derived from the effective distances \citep{FindChirp} of the trigger(s) comprising the event:

 where $\min (D_{\rm eff})$ is the minimum effective distance over all triggers obtained for a given coincident or single-detector event, and the constants of proportionality and power law exponent $p$ may be derived from a fit to previously obtained three-dimensional localizations produced by the BAYESTAR pipeline \citep{Singer:2015ema} for PyCBC Live events.
 Although in most cases the uncertainty in the source chirp mass is expected to be dominated by the redshift (distance) uncertainty, we combine this with a nominal, small uncertainty of 1\% in the detector-frame chirp mass relative to the value recovered by the search pipeline.